 Earlier, I also believed that “managers = leaders.”

-That all managers are leaders.
-And all leaders are managers.
+I believed all managers were leaders.
+And all leaders were managers.

 I have also used these words interchangeably before.